Academic Credit Abroad

 Types of Credit and Enrollment Process

 Depending upon the program you choose, the credit you earn abroad will be awarded as either WKU credit or transfer credit.
-Programs which offer WKU credit directly include WKU Faculty-Led Study Abroad programs arranged through the Division of Extended Learning and Outreach (DELO) and programs offered through the Kentucky Institute for International Studies (KIIS) and the Cooperative Center for Study Abroad (CCSA).
-All other WKU-approved study abroad programs offer transfer credit, which is awarded upon completion of the program based on a transcript issued from an accredited academic institution (either a foreign university or a school of record in the United States).
+Programs that offer WKU credit directly include WKU Faculty-Led Study Abroad programs and programs offered through the Kentucky Institute for International Studies (KIIS) and the Cooperative Center for Study Abroad (CCSA).
+All other study abroad programs offer transfer credit, which is awarded upon completion of the program based on a transcript issued from an accredited academic institution (either a foreign university or a school of record in the United States).

 Students who are participating in a study abroad program for transfer credit will be enrolled in a CSA 999 space holder course for the study abroad term.
-Enrollment in CSA 999 indicates to WKU that you are participating in a study abroad program as a WKU student and will receive the given number of credit hours upon completion of the program.
+Enrollment in CSA 999 indicates to WKU that you are participating in a study abroad program as a WKU student and will receive the given number of transfer credit hours upon completion of the program; however, it is not an actual course that will appear on your WKU transcript.
 In order to ensure that transfer credit from study abroad program counts toward specific degree requirements, students must receive approval from appropriate departments through the course approval process.

-The grades that students earn in their study abroad courses transfer to WKU and appear on their WKU transcript.
-These grades factor into the transfer GPA, and therefore the overall GPA.
+Grades earned in study abroad courses transfer to WKU and appear on students' WKU transcript.
+These grades factor into the transfer GPA and therefore contribute to the overall GPA.

 Course Approval Process

-- If you are participating in a semester program, it is recommended that you choose 6-8 possible courses, just in case you are unable to get into your first choices.
+- If you are participating in a semester program, please choose 6-8 possible courses in case you are unable to get into your first choices or a class is canceled at the last minute.
+You will save yourself a great deal of stress by having options pre-approved.

-- If you will not know for sure which courses you will be able to choose from or will not be able to register for courses until you arrive, choose from the courses which have been offered in the past.
-Obtain approval for more than you would actually take.
+- If you do not know for sure which courses you will be able to choose from or will not be able to register for courses until you arrive, choose from courses which have been offered in the past.

-6. Once you have received all necessary signatures, scan and upload your Course Approval Form to your WKU study abroad application.
+5. Once you have received all necessary signatures, scan and upload all Request for Transfer Equivalency/Course Substitutions to your study abroad application.

-Once abroad, some students find that one or more of the courses they hoped to take is no longer available or was not the right fit after all.
-If you run into this situation and end up having to enroll in courses other than those listed on your Course Approval Form, you should submit an amended Course Approval Form, with approvals for all of the new courses.
-You may wish to communicate by email with your Advisor and obtain approvals from Department Heads while you are abroad to ensure that you can earn appropriate credit from the course(s).
-Have the Department Heads sign and scan the form back to you by email.
-Email the amended form to your Study Abroad Advisor to include in your online application.
+Once abroad, some students find that one or more of the courses they hoped to take are no longer available or the courses they originally selected are not the right fit.
+If you run into this situation and end up having to enroll in courses other than those for which you received approval, you should submit an amended Transfer Equivalency/Course Substitution form, with approvals for all of the new courses.
+You may wish to communicate by email with your Academic Advisor regarding the change your course selection and obtain approval from the department heads while you are abroad to ensure that you can earn credit you need from the course(s).
+Ask the department heads if s/he can sign and scan the form back to you by email.
+Upload the amended form in your online application and delete any forms that are no longer applicable.

 Non-WKU Affiliated Programs

-If you receive approval to participate in the non-WKU affiliated program, you will need to either independently arrange to obtain WKU credit through your department or obtain approval from the appropriate Department Head on the Course Approval Form for transfer credit.
-You will also need to register for your study abroad program through SAGL and complete the same application process as student who are participating in WKU-affiliated programs.
+If you receive approval to participate in the non-WKU affiliated program, you will need to either independently arrange to obtain WKU credit through your department or receive approval for transfer credit via the study abroad course approval process.
+You will also need to apply and be approved to study abroad through the SAGL application process and attend pre-departure orientation.

 download Adobe Acrobat Reader.